CodingGarden/why-you-do-this/README.md

 ### Bookmarklet / Add to any web page:

-Enter this in the URL bar of any web page, OR add as a bookmark to easily add to any web page with 1 click:
+* Enter this in the URL bar of any web page, OR add as a bookmark to easily add to any web page with 1 click:

 ```js
 javascript:var script=document.createElement("script");script.src="https://why-you-do-this.now.sh/why.min.js",document.body.appendChild(script);
 ```

 >NOTE: make sure to include the `javascript:` part at the beginning.
 Chrome copy / paste sometimes removes this.

+### Chrome Extension

+* Download and install the [why-extension.zip](why-extension.zip) file.

+>NOTE: the extension has been submitted to the chrome store and will be available soon.